Payment information

 Why payment information matters

-Payment information is the foundation of any transaction-based business.
+Payment information is the foundation of any transaction-based store.
 It:

-• Helps prevent fraud when used with security tools like tokenization or encryption
+• Helps prevent fraud when paired with security tools like tokenization, encryption, and 3D Secure.

-• Links customer identity with purchase behavior, supporting better reporting and user experiences
+• Connects customer identity with purchase behavior for clean reporting and lifetime value tracking.

 How payment information is protected

-• PCI compliance sets standards for securely processing, storing, and transmitting payment details
+• PCI compliance sets the baseline standards for processing, storing, and transmitting cardholder data.
+Any merchant accepting cards must operate within PCI compliance guidelines.

 Example of payment information